FSipiano/newbieDictionary/README.md

                                                             📖
+**Boilerplate** (code) - The standard code you need to put into your code in order for it to run.
+An example is frameworks.
+Let’s take Bootstrap as an example.
+To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
+Like a template.

+**CLI** - Can also stand for Common Language Infrastructure.
+A tool, developed by Microsoft, to allow different languages to be understood and interpreted by different computer programs, rather than having to restructure the architecture and build behind it.

+**Directory** - Another word for folder.
+_”Navigate to the correct directory”_ = go to the right folder.

+**Git** - The name of a version control system.
+Involves branches and trees, pushing and pulling.
+All in all a great time.

+**GitHub** - The name of a hosting service for storing and interacting with git repositories.
+GitHub provides additional collaboration tools on top of git, such as Pull Requests, Issues/bug reports, wiki, and other features.
+Other popular git hosting services include BitBucket and GitLab.

+**Local/locally** - On your computer
+_“You can access it locally”_

 **Refactor** - means to look over and rewrite your code in a different way.
 Maybe you learned a better way to do it, so you rewrite it.

 _”I’m going to spend today refactoring old code because I learned so much since I first wrote it!”_

-**Directory** - Another word for folder.

-_”Navigate to the correct directory”_ = go to the right folder.
+**Remote** - Not on your computer – stored on someone else's machine/server Usually means you need to log in, through a portal or …... to be able to access it.

+_“We need to access this remotely, do you have your login details?”_
  **UX** - Stands for User Experience, and is used to describe the way that a user navigates around and interacts with your site/app.
 UX is the _feel_ of the site.
 Linked with **UI**

  **UI** - Stands for User Interface, this is used to describe what the website will generally look like - the buttons and the navigation  bar etc. UI is the _look_ of the site.
 Linked with **UX**

-**Local/locally** - On your computer

-_“You can access it locally”_

-**Remote** - Not on your computer – stored on someone else's machine/server Usually means you need to log in, through a portal or …... to be able to access it.

-_“We need to access this remotely, do you have your login details?”_

-**Boilerplate** (code) - The standard code you need to put into your code in order for it to run.
-An example is frameworks.
-Let’s take Bootstrap as an example.
-To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
-Like a template.

 **PR** - stands for 'pull request'.
 Means that you are requesting that the changes or edits you have made be reviewed and eventually merged (in **git**)